getsentry/symbolicator/README.md

 support.
 It's a flexible frontend for parts of the [symbolic](https://github.com/getsentry/symbolic) library.

+## Compiling

+Symbolicator is currently not distributed as binary which means you need to compile it yourself.
+It's written in [rust](https://www.rust-lang.org/) and thus requires a recent rust installation.
+We generally track latest stable.

+To compile run this:

+    cargo build --release

+The resulting binary ends up in `target/release/symbolicator`.

 ## Setup

 Symbolicator can be configured to work as a standalone system or to fit into a